moskytw/mosql/docs/index.rst

     {'person_id': 'mosky', 'detail_id': [3, 4], 'val': ['address', '...'], 'key': 'address'}
     {'person_id': 'mosky', 'detail_id': [1, 6, 10], 'val': ['email', '...', '...'], 'key': 'email'}

-For simplicity, the :py:class:`~mosql.result.Model` is rendered as a dict.
-Of course, it is not a simple dict, and the list in the :py:class:`~mosql.result.Model` is not simple list, too.
-The list-like is :py:class:`mosql.result.Column` which act as a proxy.
-It will redirect your operations on it to the :py:class:`~mosql.result.Model` which it belongs to.
+For simplicity, the `Model` is rendered as a dict.
+Of course, it is not a simple dict, and the list in the `Model` is not list, too.
+The list-like object is :py:class:`mosql.result.Column` which is a proxy for a `Model`.
+It will redirect your operations on it to the `Model` which it belongs to.

-:ref:`tutorial-of-model` describes more details about how to use :py:class:`mosql.result.Model`.
+:ref:`tutorial-of-model` describes more details about how to use the `Model`.

 Installation
 ------------